gsalaman/astro_notes/journal.md

 This means that I get more than double the pixels (in one dimension) for doing stills...but then I don't get as many frames-per-second, as it's not continously saving.

+## Capturing Saturn's Moons
+To get Titan, I needed to crank the ISO and exposure WAAAAY up:
+* ISO 800
+* 500ms shutter speed

+Going to a 1s shutter speed gave me some streak at prime focus.
+At 100ms shutter speed, you could only sometimes barely get Titan.

 # 9-28-20 First tries with "just camera" plus bonus planets and moon
 ## Summary
 * Good experiements with putting the picam on a mini-tripod and taking pics of the sky...had an almost full moon.
 Targets: